vuxcode/pr1-project-Josefin-animation/bug-list.md

 14. <!--the pink button works but only for the else if at the end, the rest are left unused-->

 15. <!--The pink if function works as should but the else if s under it pull from the green and then blue arrays instead.-->
-16. opposite problem to no 14. the last else if doesnt appear at all
+16. <!--opposite problem to no 14. the last else if doesnt appear at all-->

-17. the click tracker currently makes an infinte loop of constantly outputting the contents of the arrays. function clickTracker (){
+17. <!--the click tracker currently makes an infinte loop of constantly outputting the contents of the arrays.function clickTracker (){
    //function to keep track how many times the buttons are pressed and increase the number variable when the button is pressed if
    (Pink()) {